What to Expect from Nursing Care in a Care Home

 Further to physical care, a strong bond will contribute to emotional support, reducing feelings of isolation, enhancing a residents mental health and emotional health.
 Carers who understand a resident’s preferences and therefore respect their autonomy, creates an environment which upholds dignity, ensuring a positive care experience.
 Ultimately, the importance of this bond lies in its ability to go beyond routine caregiving, providing residents with companionship, empathy and a sense of connection which significantly improves a residents’ quality of life.

-Some luxury care homes in Bearsden, such as Boclair Care Home, choose to adopt a ‘Key Nursing’ system, which involves each resident being assigned their own registered nurse who will be in charge of their persona care plan, ensuring they get the most out of their time during their stay.
+Some luxury care homes in Bearsden, such as Boclair Care Home, choose to adopt a ‘Named Nurse’ system, which involves each resident being assigned their own registered nurse who will be in charge of their persona care plan, ensuring they get the most out of their time during their stay.

 Nursing Care at Boclair